Lullabot/drupal-boilerplate/drush/readme.md

 The build command is nothing but a simple drush commands that calls other drush commands such as updatedb, features-revert-all, and cache-clear.
 The reason for the build command is to guarantee your deployment is always being executed in the way you intended.
-Here's what the drush command essentially translate to.
+Here's what the drush command essentially translates to.

     drush updatedb
     drush features-revert-all --force
     drush cc all

-But instead of of calling all those commands in the same other all the time you can now call _drush build --yes_.
+But instead of of calling all those commands in the same order all the time you can now call _drush build --yes_.